 The rhetoric is clear that the government will expect users to approach the CMS as a last resort, “designed to target the most difficult cases”.
 To encourage parents to sort out their own arrangement, a modest application fee is going to be applied to new applications.
 To encourage parents to administer their own payments, there will be a 20% surcharge for payers, and 4% deduction on recipients if they use the CMS to administer the transfer of funds.

 We do not know whether the Mr Kempster in our historic tale would be paying out 12% of the gross income when he was ordered to pay 5 shillings per week.
 I wonder what percentage of his salary he earned in his job as a coach finisher in Wolverton that represented.

 *Memories of Milton Keynes by Marion Hill, published by TempusGet Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
-Copyright 2013-2021 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.